kljr/SpringboardVM/README.md

 * Run `scripts/make-sb.sh` (faster) or `composer update` (You may have to chmod the +x the script).
 Enter the springboard version you want to download at the prompt.
-* Wait for the make script to complete, then run `scripts/apache-provision.sh` (faster) or `vagrant provision` to update Apache and create the databases and settings files.
+* Wait for the make script to complete, then run `scripts/apache-provision.sh` (faster) or `vagrant provision` to update Apache (or nginx) and create the databases and settings files.

 ## Updating existing Springboard sites